 Enhanced CDA Course

 Agenda for Children's Enhanced Child Development Associate (CDA) Program is an innovative approach to the CDA.
-Our dedicated coach/teachers teach the CDA classes, as well as provide coaching in participants' classrooms and ongoing support after the course ends.
+Our dedicated Early Learning Specialists teach the CDA classes, as well as provide coaching in participants' classrooms and ongoing support after the course ends.
 The new course is aligned to CLASS and GOLD, so course graduates will be set up for success in the new rating system.
-There are plenty of hands-on activities, so you can put what you learn in class into practice and get feedback from your coach/teacher.
+There are plenty of hands-on activities, so you can put what you learn in class into practice and get feedback from your coach.
+This course is BESE-approved and will prepare you to apply for the Early Childhood Ancillary Certificate.

 How to Apply